gbmhunter/blog/content/electronics/communication-protocols/can-protocol/_index.md

 ## CAN Bus Voltages

 The CAN bus transmits 1 and 0's across a differential pair of wires.
 A recessive logic 1 is when the driver is not "driving" the bus, and therefore there should be almost no voltage differential across `CAN_H` and `CAN_L`.
-A dominant logic 0 bit is when the transmitting node drives `CAN_H` high and `CAN_L` low.
+A dominant logic 0 bit is when the transmitting node drives `CAN_H` high and `CAN_L` low, generally resulting in a few volts of difference between `CAN_H` and `CAN_L`.

 ## Bit Rate And Transmission Distances